jiangkun1994/CS4130ESL-Group-12/Work_Lab1_Friday.md

 # Notes for the Lab1
 We were working on the assignment for Lab1 on Friday (04/05/2018).
-The progress is as following. (**The code modified has been uploaded to the branch Lab1 on GitHub**)
+The progress is as following. (**The codes modified have been uploaded to the branch Lab1 on GitHub**)

 ## What we have done
 - We have solved the problem that what if the header is missing and another byte is considered as the "header".
   - First bit of each byte is reserved, as only the header sets this bit to 1.

 - We have implemented the CRC check successfully.
-The PC side transmit the data with its CRC check and also the board side can calculate the its CRC check based on the data transmitted.
+The PC side transmits the data with its CRC check and also the board side can calculate the its CRC check based on the data transmitted.

 - We have created the **protocol.c** and **protocol.h**, where we implemented the `create_packet` function.